vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

 If you’ve already installed your cluster and would like to disable this in-place, you can go through an [upgrade][3] with the same parameter set.

 ### cosmos_config
-This parameter specifies a dictionary of packaging configuration to pass to Cosmos, DC/OS package manager.
-If set, both of the following options must be set.
+This parameter specifies a dictionary of packaging configuration to pass to the [DC/OS package manager](https://github.com/dcos/cosmos).
+If set, the following options must be specified.

 * **staged_package_storage_uri**
-  This parameter specifies the location where you would like to temporarily store DC/OS Package while the are being added.
-The value must be a file URL.
-E.g.
+  This parameter specifies where to temporarily store DC/OS packages while they are being added.
-  `file:///var/lib/dcos/cosmos/staged-packages`
+  The value must be a file URL, for example, `file:///var/lib/dcos/cosmos/staged-packages`
 * **package_storage_uri**
-  This parameter specifies the location where you would like to permanetly store DC/OS Package.
-  The value must be a file URL.
-E.g. `file:///var/lib/dcos/cosmos/packages`
+  This parameter specifies where to permanently store DC/OS packages.
+The value must be a file URL, for example, `file:///var/lib/dcos/cosmos/packages`

 # <a name="examples1"></a>Example Configurations